 "Ria, stop!"
 Malena darted forward, grabbing her sibling by the wrist and jerking her upright.
-She stamped down the blooms, frantically looking around for any possible onlookers.
+She stamped down the blooms like someone stamping down a fire, frantically looking around for any possible onlookers.
 There were none, but that didn't mean the fear wasn't there.

-"I'm sorry, Mal," Ria suddenly wilted, backing away from the green patch like a scolded dog.
+"I'm sorry," Ria suddenly wilted, backing away from the green patch like a scolded dog.
 "I didn't notice."